qntm/t-a-i/README.md

 The relationship between TAI and UTC is well-defined as far back as 1 January 1961.
 Prior to 1 January 1972, the relationship was quite complex: TAI seconds were not the same length as UTC seconds; time was inserted in fractions of TAI seconds; time was sometimes removed; time was modified at the beginning of any month, not just January or July. `t-a-i` handles all of these conversions correctly and returns results accurate to the millisecond. `t-a-i` also provides methods for returning exact TAI picosecond counts, for cases where the TAI millisecond count would be inexact.

+## Important note!

+It is **strongly recommended** that you thoroughly unit test the behaviour of your code at leap second boundaries: before, during and after.

+The nature of the relationship between Unix time and TAI means that conversions behave consistently for years on end, and then, during leap seconds, suddenly display very different behaviour, **sometimes throwing exceptions**.
+Not only that, leap seconds are commonly inserted on New Year's Eve, which is a very inopportune time to be dealing with this kind of bug!

 ## Installation

 ```